MaksatVasov/phone-store-react/README.md

 The project is still in development.
 Planned features include:

-* Leaflet map integration
 * Order submission with a POST request
+* Saving delivery coordinates from the map
+* Zod-based form validation
 * Three-language support
-* Zod-based form validation
 * Product review system
 * User registration and authentication
 * TypeScript